10 Best Herbal Tinctures For Sore Eyes

 hypericum perforatum tincture

-Hypericum perforatum, commonly known as St. John's Wort, is a traditional herbal remedy that has been used for centuries to address various health issues, including sore eyes.
+Hypericum perforatum, commonly known as St. John's wort, is a herbal plant that has been traditionally used for its potential therapeutic benefits, including its use in tinctures for sore eyes.

 2. Matricaria chamomilla